What to see in Noto, Sicily

 Average temperatures in Noto in May range from 25° during the day, to 15° at night.
 It can get hot in May, meaning high factor sunscreen and a good sunhat is a must.
 However, compared to summer, May’s more bearable, and you’re also less likely to need 2 showers every day.

-3. Noto historic centre — what to see in Noto Sicily
+3. Noto historic center — what to see in Noto

 Good walking shoes are a must, because you’ll be walking a lot, plus there are many sloping streets.
 If you want to know the real Noto, you may want to consider booking a tour.
 It’s a fun way to see the city, and also with your very own local guide.

-4. Noto architecture — top things to see in Noto
+4. Noto architecture — what to see in Noto

 Noto’s historic center is a mecca for buildings in the style of Sicilian Baroque.
 Its cathedral is incredibly beautiful, and will leave you speechless when you first set sights on it.